 In schools in some countries much early discussion with children focuses explicitly on 'different kinds of things' (or categories), relations between categories, and hierarchies of categories, so that children's attention is consciously drawn to the importance of category distinctions for logical thinking.
-This becomes important with children doing geometry as we introduce them to relationships between categories of shapes and the ways in which inclusive hierarchies of categories lead to the possibilities of reasoning with ever broader generalizations9.
+This becomes important with children doing geometry as we introduce them to relations between categories of shapes and the ways in which inclusive hierarchies of categories lead to the possibilities of reasoning with ever broader generalisations9.
 Putting things into categories and relating those categories to each other is called classifying, and classifying shapes is one key way in which we put a conventional order and structure onto the many possible worlds of geometries.

 Sometimes category distinctions are very subtle.
-Logically we can't add different kinds of things together; '3 m 15 cm' is not 18 anythings, it's either 315 cm or 3.15 m.
-Children will encounter this logical feature again when they try adding together, for example, $\frac{1}{4}$ and $\frac{2}{2}$.
+Logically we can't add different kinds of things together; '3m 15cm'

+is not 18 anythings, it's either 315cm or $3\cdot15m$.
+Children will encounter this logical feature again when they try adding together, for example, $\frac{1}{4}$ and $\frac{2}{3}$.
 Conventionally however, we often say '3 metres 15 centimetres' as if we've 'added' them together, whereas we've simply put them next to each other, one after the other, not combined them.